koenrane/KR-new-site/content/gpt-3-gems.md

 >
 > GPT-3: "They're made up of a bunch of layers.
 Each layer does simple processing on the data, such as shifting it by a few pixels or amplifying the brightness.
 >
-> **You:** **"Why would I use a convolutional neural network over a fully-connected neural network?"**
+> **You:** **"Why would I use a convolutional neural network over a fully connected neural network?"**
 >
-> GPT-3: "A fully-connected network would require a huge number of connections.
+> GPT-3: "A fully connected network would require a huge number of connections.
 A convolutional network requires less memory and can still learn the task.
 >
 > **You:** **"Why?"**
 >